oguzbilgic/oguzbilgic.github.com/about.md

 Hi, this is Oguz Bilgic from Turkey.
 I am ambitious student-entrepreneur who is majoring in Computer Science and Business Administration at [USC](http://usc.edu) .
-I created my first website when I was 12 since then I have a passion for creating high-quality, user-friendly, sexy web applications and turning them in to profitable businesses.
+I created my first website when I was 12 since then I have a passion for creating high-quality, user-friendly, beatiful  web applications and turning them in to profitable businesses.

-I believe in the art of simpilicty.
+I believe in the art of simplicty.
 I love writing beautiful and organized code.
 It has to be simple, efficent, organized and sexy.
 Sometimes I spend hours or days, just to make my code look better.

 I make a clean OS X install every 4 months(semester), because I hate messy things.
 I have a shell script that configures everything automatically.
 It almost removes everything and install bare minimum applications and packages.
-I do not like using any native applications except google chrome and macvim.
+I do not like using any native applications except google chrome.
 I pay too much attention for tiny details.

 Oh!
 By the way, I love to meet new people and talk/discus ideas especially if you share the same passions I have.
 I use both facebook and twitter, you can